 The DoD, U.S. Department of Agriculture with Pennsylvania State University offers 5210 Healthy Military Children tip sheets.
 These tip sheets showcase concrete suggestions for families and those who work with military kids to help improve a child’s health and wellness.
 The “5210” numbers remind children and their families to eat FIVE or more servings of fruits and vegetables a day, closely monitor and limit screen time for children TWO years and older, get ONE or more hours of vigorous physical activity and drink ZERO sweetened beverages.

 Although this blog post only highlights 5 programs, there are additional support programs that are offered through the government.
 In order to find out about these additional support services, please contact Military OneSource or call 1-800-342-9647.
 Military OneSource provides comprehensive information on every aspect of military life to active duty, Guard, and Reserve service members, and their families.

 We want to thank C.C.
-Gallagher for contributing to our OneOp Family Development post!
+Gallagher for contributing to our OneOp blog posts!
 Stay tuned throughout 2020 for more guest contributions from her.
 The next installment in this blog series is to come in July 2020.
-For access to all of OneOp Family Development’s blog posts, please click here.
+For access to all of OneOp’s blog posts, please click here.

 Blog Image: Picture by C.C.
 Gallagher, used with permissions